PureStorage-OpenConnect/k8s-px-terraform/docs/gcloudGKE/README.md

 ### 3. GKE Cloud Authorization

+Note: Manual way of creating service account from console.

 ```
 Create a new Service Account (if you do not have one provisioned) already :
 Navigate to Google cloud console for your org (https://console.cloud.google.com/) - Login with your credentials